rssh/dotty-cps-async/docs/MonadsInteroperability.rst

 And how about inserting ``await[F]`` into a ``async[Future]`` block ?

-For this it should mean, that our ``F`` should be able to schedule operation:
+For this, it means that our ``F`` should be able to schedule operation:

 .. code-block:: scala